bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-And you\'ll remember over here when we created this form, in the HTML, we made it such that these fields were required.
-So if you try to click add list without filling in anything, it\'s not going to do anything because of that required thing.
-At least if you\'re using chrome or modern browser.
+And you&apos;ll remember over here when we created this form, in the HTML, we made it such that these fields were required.
+So if you try to click add list without filling in anything, it&apos;s not going to do anything because of that required thing.
+At least if you&apos;re using chrome or modern browser.
 And we can get more into form validation and making sure you get good data into forms in the second course in the specialization.